xsundayx/xsundayx.github.com/_posts/2016-05-19-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  xsundayx의 블로그입니다.
 date:   2016-05-19 15:29:01 +0900
-categories: jekyll update
+categories: jekyll blog !
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.